elfsternberg/LispInSmallPieces/README.md

 CPS interpreter built on top of the interpreter from LiSP Chapter 1, using techniques derived from a fairly facile reading of
 <a href="http://lisperator.net/pltut/">Lisperator's "Implement A
-Programming Language in Javascript."
-But it was fun.
+Programming Language in Javascript."</a>  But it was fun.

 ## LICENSE AND COPYRIGHT NOTICE: NO WARRANTY GRANTED OR IMPLIED